hmassa48/CapSearchProject2/README.md

 conda create --name env697 --file env697.txt

-** due to dependency problems with the current keras-tuner and tensorflow_gpu you have to then pip intall keras-tuner pip install tensorflow-gpu conda activate env697
+** due to dependency problems with the current keras-tuner and tensorflow_gpu you have to then:
+(otherwise the program will end with an eagerTensor error stating that it is the incorrect form of tensorflow after a few epochs) pip intall keras-tuner pip install tensorflow-gpu

+conda activate env697

 Submit the Slurm directories saved in the slurm folder above to submit jobs